NetzwergX/netzwergx.github.io/_posts/2013-02-21-setting-up-ts3-on-debian-6.md

 	passwd ts3user

-And at last we make him the owner of the newly created directory:
+And at last we appoint him as the owner of the newly created directory:

 	chown ts3user /home/ts3user/